Code-Institute-Submissions/Resume-6/README.md

 ![Pingdom](READMEimages/Pingdom.PNG)

 - [Chrome Inspect Dev Tools](https://www.google.com/chrome/)

-- Checked all links work correctly
+- Checked all links work correctly and open in a seperate page.
+    * The only exceptions are the contact me button in my heading and the links on the phone and email in the about section.
+These will be made functional at a later date.

-- Navbar scrolls to the correct part of the page
+- Checked that the navbar scrolls to the correct part of the page.

+- Checked that the back and forward browser buttons work correctly with no errors.

 - Post code in peer review on slack
+    * No responses yet!

 # Deployment and Demo
 The project is hosted on GitHub Pages